itpp-labs/odoo-development/README.md

 To update translation make PR with updates in ``docs/locales`` folder.

-To activate new language send PR with update of ``.github/workflow/translations.yml``
+To activate new language send PR with update of ``.github/workflow/translations.yml``.
+Then the new language must be [activated in ReadTheDocs admin panel](https://docs.readthedocs.io/en/stable/localization.html#project-with-multiple-translations).